-Haywards Heath FC lifted its first silverware in 1900 when it won the Sussex Junior Cup and played in the Mid-Sussex League of which it was one of the founding members.
-1901-1906 saw the club finish as runners-up in the senior division in four of its first five seasons, then division 2 winners in 1911-12 after relegation in 1908.
+Haywards Heath FC lifted its first silverware in 1900 when it won the Sussex Junior Cup and played in the Mid-Sussex League of which it was a founding member.
+1901-1906 saw the club finish as runners up in the senior division in four of its first five seasons, then division 2 winners in 1911-12 after relegation in 1908.
 In 1919-20 Haywards Heath were Mid-Sussex League champions without losing a game.
 They won the title again in 1922-23 and went on to retain it for the next two seasons, losing only one match in each season.

 Two successive relegations in 1992 and 1993 saw the club drop into the third division where they won the Division 3 Cup in 2000-01.
 The following year as Division 3 runners-up, HHTFC were promoted back to Division 2 but were again relegated after only one season.
-The Division 3 Cup was won in 2008-09 however and in 2012-13 (again as runners-up), the club gained promotion back into Division 2.
+Heath won the Division 3 Cup in 2008-09 and after finishing as runners-up in 2012-13 gained promotion back into Division 2.

-The club however responded by winning the Premier Division again in 2017-18 along with the Peter Bentley League Cup, and are now proud members of the Bostik South East Division of the Isthmian league.
+The club however, responded in style by winning the Premier Division again in the 2017-18 season, this time adding the Peter Bentley League Challenge Cup.